martenjj/qtstyleplugins6/README.md

 https://github.com/qt/qtstyleplugins, but were never updated to be able to be built and used with Qt 6.

-The styles provided are Cleanlooks, Motif and Plastique.
+The styles provided are Cleanlooks, Motif, CDE and Plastique.
 If GTK+2 libraries and include files are available then the GTK2 style can also be built.
 The BB10 style has not yet been ported.